 - May cause darkening of the eyelid or of the area beneath the eye

 Eyelash perming just like regular perming is a procedure that uses chemicals to naturally give hair a curve.
 This procedure is semi-permanent and may last you two months.
 In eyelash perming, the general rule is once the eyelashes have finished their cycle, it’s time to get a new perm again.
-It is also important to remind you to always have these kinds of procedure done at a salon or by a highly skilled esthetician.
+It is also important to remind you to always have these kinds of procedures done at an eyelash salon or by a highly skilled eyelash esthetician.
 The great thing about perming your eyelashes is that while the perm is intact there is absolutely no need to reach for the eyelash curler.

 The main negative thing about eyelash perming is the fact that it is not accredited by the U.S. Food and Drug Authority.
 Also, as anybody who has ever gotten a regular perm will know, the solution used to perm hair is full of chemicals that can be damaging to the hair.
 The main fact to be considered here is if you are comfortable enough to have these chemicals so close to a sensitive area like your eyes.
 Studies have shown that these chemicals can cause irritation and in more severe cases, blindness.

 The important thing to consider in getting an eyelash treatment would be the health risks involved in getting these types of procedures done.
-As was stated in the article, every single eyelash treatment or procedure has some sort of negative side effect.
+As was stated in the article, every single eyelash extension treatment or procedure has some sort of negative side effect.
 In certain cases, the negative side effect is blindness.
-Always remember to have it done by a highly skilled professional.
-Never do any of these procedures by yourself as doing this could be harmful to your health.
+Always remember to have it done by a highly skilled eyelash professional.
+Never do any of these procedures by yourself, as doing so could be harmful to your eyelash health.
 On one side you can have gorgeous, long, and lush eyelashes but at what cost?